ayeai/ayevdi/README.md

 1. To setup execute
 Note: This is the original native ayevdi.
 Please see the updated docker based version.
+CAUTION: Do NOT execute this on a production server
 ```
 curl -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/ayeai/ayevdi/master/ayevdi-setup-basic | bash -
 ```

-2. To start VDI execute
+2. To start VDI execute - this will provide a GUI from the host on port 6080
 ```
 curl -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/ayeai/ayevdi/master/ayevdi-init | bash -
 ```

-## Create docker image for AyeVDI
+## Create base image for AyeVDI

 1. Execute the following command to generate AyeVDI image.
 Note: This script requires user interaction.
 Push will only work with account auth